audrasmi/RFFLSCAD/transforms.scad.md

 `rows`          | How many rows of copies to make.
 If staggered, count both staggered and unstaggered rows.
 `stagger`       | If true, make a staggered (hexagonal) grid.
 If false, make square grid.
 If "alt", makes alternate staggered pattern.
 Default: false
 `scale`         | [X,Y] scaling factors to reshape grid.
 `in_poly`       | If given a list of polygon points, only creates copies whose center would be inside the polygon.
+Polygon can be concave and/or self crossing.
 `orient`        | Orientation axis for the grid.
 Orientation is NOT applied to individual children.
 `align`         | Alignment of the grid.
 Alignment is NOT applies to individual children.